yuluyan/LuyanSite/content/posts/mma-package.md

 Parameters.m loaded
 {{< /highlight >}}

-If we want to change the default order for some reason, we can make use of the {{< mmaf "init.m" false >}} file.
+If we want to change the default order for some reason, we can make use of the {{< f "init.m"  >}} file.
 If there is such a file existing, it will have the highest priority during evaluation.
-Let's create this file under the {{< mmaf "Kernel" false >}} directory.
+Let's create this file under the {{< f "Kernel"  >}} directory.
 {{< highlight mathematica >}}
 (* init.m *)
 $basePath = DirectoryName[$InputFileName, 2];